 Jeff and Yvonne are both 44 years old and have been married for 20 years.
 They have three children, 15-year-old Kyle, and 12-year-old twins, Katie and Kayla.
 Yvonne is an IT professional who works a regular 9-5 schedule.
 Jeff is a high school teacher and basketball coach.
 His schedule varies.
 He is generally at the school from about 7 a.m. until 4 p.m., but during basketball season he works longer days as well as weekends.
 During the past few summers, he has worked at a science day camp for about 6 weeks.

 Although Yvonne and Jeff have decided to divorce, neither of them is willing to move out of the family home.
 Both parents want primary custody of the children, and mainly because of this, both also want possession of the house.
 So far they have been coping with their dilemma by sleeping in separate rooms and alternating dinners with the children.
 Unfortunately, they now barely speak to one another, because they don’t want to fight in front of the kids.
 They know this situation can’t go on for much longer, and they are looking for a way to resolve things that will not cost them the children’s college funds.

 In our next post, we will see how Alan and Cherie approach their parenting issues and what kind of result they eventually achieve.

 If you are considering using private mediation to resolve your parenting disputes, the experienced and compassionate mediators at Weinberger Mediation Center can help you construct a process that is right for your family.
-Contact us today for a free consultation.
+Contact us today for an initial consultation.

 83 South Street,